RubyBarSchool/RubyBarSchool/README.md

 # About Me

-## To live is the rarest thing in the world.
-Most people exist, that is all. ― Oscar Wilde
+## Insanity is doing the same thing, over and over again, but expecting different results. ― Narcotics Anonymous

 ![](https://komarev.com/ghpvc/?username=truongtv1399it&color=blue)